 “What if I have a terrible voice!”

-In your mind, can you picture your ideal listener?
-For instance, my idea for a radio show would be a series titled: “Avocado the Royal Magical Fruit.”
+In your mind, you should picture your ideal listener.
+Let's assume that our radio show will be a series titled: “*Avocado the Royal Magical Fruit.”*

 Find out what your target listeners know about your topic?
-Is it next to nothing?
-A lot?
-To do this, examine the information currently available on the topic.
+Is it next to nothing or a lot?

 Radio shows notoriously adhere to set schedules.
 Or often focus on a particular type of content.
 For instance, here is how a morning drive show could be segmented: